Oceankoh/ib_points_calculator/README.md

  ## Update (03-August-2020)

  App is broken since I took down the firebase containing all the grade boundaries.
-Syllabus has changed and I'm not updating since no one uses this anyway.
+Syllabus has changed and I'm not updating since I'm not even using it anyway.
  Should you wish to rebuild a working version, make your own firebase DB and populate it with the grade boundaries then replace the google-services.json file.